 Milui V’eruy – Soaking

 When possible, it is preferable for a person knowledgeable in the laws of kashering to be present during this kashering process.
-Kashering must be finished before the latest time to burn the chometz. (see Zmanim for Erev Pesach).
+Kashering must be finished before the latest time to burn the chometz (see here).
 If kashering was not done before this time, consult your rav.
 For Kashering Safety Tips from Hatzalah, see here.

 Libbun is divided into two categories: